tahmeedm/P1/README.md

 # Assignment 3
-### Getting Started

-Ensure you're positioned in the correct directory and have Minikube ready for action.
-Follow these steps meticulously:
+Ensure you're in the correct directory and have Minikube ready for action.
+Follow all steps:

 ####Step 1: Navigate to Assignment 3 Directory
 Open your terminal and execute the following commands: